CHH/heroku-buildpack-php/README.md

 ## Frameworks

+### CakePHP

+Is used when the app requires the `pear-pear.cakephp.org/CakePHP` Pear package or when the `extra.heroku.framework` key is set to `cakephp2` in the `composer.json`.

+Options:

+* `index-document`: With Slim apps, this should be the file where `$Dispatcher->dispatch(new CakeRequest(), new CakeResponse());` is called.
+All requests which don't match an existing file will be forwarded to this document.

 ### Symfony 2

 Is detected when the app requires the `symfony/symfony` package or when the `extra.heroku.framework` key is set to `symfony2` in the `composer.json`.

 This framework preset doesn't need any configuration to work.